azimuth-cloud/azimuth-config/docs/environments.md

 # Environments

-An Azimuth configuration repository is structured as multiple "environments" that can be composed to form an Azimuth deployment.
-Some of these environments are "concrete", meaning that they provide enough information to make a deployment (e.g. development, staging, production), and some are "mixin" environments providing common configuration that can be consumed by concrete environments using
+An Azimuth configuration repository is structured as multiple "environments" that can be composed.
+Some of these environments are "concrete", meaning that they provide enough information to make a deployment (e.g. development, staging, production), and some are "mixin" environments providing common configuration that can be incorporated into concrete environments using
 [Ansible's support for multiple inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#using-multiple-inventory-sources).

+A concrete environment must be "activated" before any operations can be performed.

 Environments live in the `environments` directory of your configuration repository.
 A mixin environment contains only `group_vars` files and an empty hosts file (so that Ansible treats